Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Add move to the user who made it, and include a timestamp in the entry as well
-- [ ] Add advantages to moves list
 - [ ] Add test for starting and stopping an annotation
 - [ ] Add test for cancelling annotation (making sure certain buttons are and are not visible)